 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Methods to restore .locked files encrypted by Philadelphia ransomware
+Methods to restore files encrypted by Philadelphia ransomware

 Workaround 1: Use file recovery software